raft-tech/raft-tech.github.io/services-product-strategy.md

 pageTitle: How we do Product Strategy?
 pageTitle2: Our Expertise
 pageText: When it comes to navigating from your organization’s initial concept to finalized product delivery, we’re experts.
 By creating products driven by user outcomes, instead of features, we can empower your users to take actions that meet and exceed your organizational goals.
-header: Products and Solutions that inspire audiences
+header: Creating Powerful Products and Solutions that inspire audiences.
 services:
   service1:
     head: Identify & Strategize
     img: /assets/strategize.svg
     txt: The first step to any successful product strategy is to discover the root of your organization’s issue and identify solutions that scale past the projected life of the product.
-Our team can help you build a flexible roadmap that allows your project to pivot with the ever-changing demands of your organization.
+Our team can help you build a flexible roadmap that blend business goals with customer goals and allows your project to quickly pivot.
   service2:
     head: Define Success
     img: /assets/Success.svg
-    txt: We believe in human centered design, which empowers users to freely act in ways that align with your organizational objectives.
-By choosing the best methodologies, mediums, and approaches for your solution, we can ensure that the successfully developed product will remain relevant to their needs.
+    txt: Establish success criteria that enable users to take actions that freely align with organizational objectives and choose the best medium for your organization’s project, from mobile first to native applications.
+Success criteria is critical to achieving the objectives of your project.
+We establish success criteria that measures the value your customer and business is going to receive, focusses on the product and its specific features, and assesses change in your customers' actions and behavior.
   service3:
     head: Establish Design Pillars
     img: /assets/Pillars.svg
-    txt: When crafting your User Experience (UX), it’s essential to establish each element of the product and build them to support the product’s core objective.
+    txt: When crafting your User Experience (UX), it’s essential to establish core elements of the product and build them to support the product’s fundamental objective.
 By creating intuitive interfaces absent of feature bloat, we can enable your target audience intuitively discover, use, and explore your products.
   service4:
     head: Execution
     img: /assets/execution.svg